koiti-yano/vars2/README.md

 ## New Features of vars2
 + Tibbles: The VAR and VARselect functions accept a tibble (including df) as input y and some useful tools are added
-+ ggplot2: Impulse response plots with ggplot2 (the ggplot code of vars2 is originally written by Victor Espinoza.
++ ggplot2: Impulse response plots with ggplot2 (the ggplot code for vars2 is based on Victor Espinoza's work and my own.
 See DESCRIPTION)

 <img src="tools/figure/plot_irf_with_vars2.png" width="600">